test-driven-development/devops-research-and-assessment/cover.md

 notes:

-- pause for fragment
 - some folk talk about the 4-keys in isolation as if that's all there is to it
+- (advance fragment)
 - emphasize that there's **_way way_** more to DORA than just the 4 key metrics
-- I wish to stress that it's a systematic behavioral improvement system
+- it's a systematic behavioral improvement system
+-
 - improvements can be deliberately planned and measured
 - any Ford Credit stream-aligned, platform or enabling team can do it